nessos/LinqOptimizer/README.md

 Console.WriteLine("Result: {0}", query.Run()); // compile and execute
 ```

-for F# we support functional pipelines
+For F# we support functional pipelines and support for F# style LINQ queries is in development.
 ```fsharp
 let query = nums
             |> Query.ofSeq